jkalandarov/jkalandarov/README.md

 - <a href="https://github.com/jkalandarov/BlackJackGame">Black Jack Game</a> - A Vanilla Javascript game

 <strong>Project I've contributed to:</strong>
 - <a href="https://github.com/jkalandarov/SmartWebsite">www.smartinvest.uz</a> - A catalog website for a textile company.
-Contribution to backend only.
+Developed backend.

+If you want to talk about programming, or offer jobs in your projects you can contact me.

 My contacts:
 - Email: jkalandarov@gmail.com